Austinkuria/E-commerce-frontend-website/README.md

-### **E-Commerce frontend**
+### **E-Commerce frontend website**

 #### **Overview**

-This is a fully responsive e-commerce website built using modern web technologies like **HTML, CSS, JavaScript, Bootstrap**, and **jQuery**.
+This is a fully responsive e-commerce frontend website built using modern web technologies like **HTML, CSS, JavaScript, Bootstrap**, and **jQuery**.
 The website allows users to browse products, view detailed product information, add items to a shopping cart, and manage their cart.
 It includes a basic user authentication system with sign-up and login functionalities.

 The design emphasizes user experience, with features such as a sleek product listing interface, a dynamic cart system, and fully responsive design for seamless browsing across different device sizes.